AndrejaCH/Credit_Risk_Analysis/README.md

 </p>

 <p align="center">
-<i>(Figure 6: Results for Easy Ensemble AdaBoost Classifier Model)</i>
+<i>Figure 6: Results for Easy Ensemble AdaBoost Classifier Model.</i>
 </p>

 ## Summary

 From the results section above we can see how different ML models work on the same data.
 I would like to start the interpretation of the results with a brief explanation of the outcomes:

-**Accuracy score**  tells us what percentage of predictions the model gets it right.
+:round_pushpin: **Accuracy score**  tells us what percentage of predictions the model gets it right.
 However, it is not enough just to see that results, especially with unbalanced data.

-**Precision** is the measure of how reliable a positive classification is.
+:round_pushpin: **Precision** is the measure of how reliable a positive classification is.
 A low precision is indicative of a large number of false positives.

-**Recall** is the ability of the classifier to find all the positive samples.
+:round_pushpin: **Recall** is the ability of the classifier to find all the positive samples.
 A low recall is indicative of a large number of false negatives.

-**F1 Score** is a weighted average of the true positive rate (recall) and precision, where the best score is 1.0 and the worst is 0.0 (3).
+:round_pushpin: **F1 Score** is a weighted average of the true positive rate (recall) and precision, where the best score is 1.0 and the worst is 0.0 (3).

 ### Results summary